learn-tdd-in/learntdd.in/vue/index.md

 To see how TDD works in Vue, let's walk through a simple real-world example of building a feature.
 We'll be using Vue 2.5 and [Cypress][cypress] for end-to-end and component tests.
 You can also follow along in the [Git repo](https://github.com/learn-tdd-in/vue) that shows the process step-by-step.
 This tutorial assumes you have some [familiarity with Vue][vue] and with [automated testing concepts](/learn-tdd/concepts).

+You can also watch a [meetup presentation video](https://youtu.be/CMN8boToKWI) of this tutorial.

 The feature we'll build is a simple list of messages.

 ## Setup